Resources – Shirley’s Articles For Reprint

-However, your brain can’t do the same when you are reading words on a screen, because often, the underlying messages can get lost or be misinterpreted.
-This is why, whether you are writing in a personal and professional setting, it’s really vital to pay attention to both the words you use and the way those words may be construed by the reader.
+However, your brain can’t do this when you are reading words on a screen, because often, the underlying messages can get lost or be misinterpreted.
+This is why it’s really vital to pay attention to both the words you use and the way those words may be understood by the reader.

 Different ways of saying the same thing

 Naturally, our brains register words and phrases differently, and this could in turn set off emotional triggers in the reader.
-This is why writing in a business context requires careful consideration and effort, in case the words we choose send off the wrong signals and message.
+This is why writing emails needs careful consideration and effort, in case the words we choose send off the wrong signals and message.

 “I have some questions about your draft.
 When can we discuss this?”